knucklesuganda/py_assimilator/docs/tutorial/important.md

 # Patterns Configuration
-# External library is only found in the pattern creation
+# External library(SQLAlchemy) is only found in the pattern creation
 repository = AlchemyRepository(Session(), model=User)
 uow = AlchemyUnitOfWork(repository)
 ```